PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 2. Alice constructs, signs and sends to Bob an unrevocable CTx with the same balances for herself and for Bob as the previous CTx.
 The difference is that Bob's TXO is now a simple P2PKHs instead of an rTXO.
 This is exactly the same as a cTXO in the simple payment channel.
 3. Bob signs and broadcasts the unrevocable CTx and has instant access to his funds.

-The message exchange diagram below shows Alice and Bb acting co-operatively to close the channel.
+The message exchange diagram below shows Alice and Bob acting co-operatively to close the channel.
 Note that Alice and Bob both have access to the funds from the CTx immediately.

 ![Two-way Channel - Co-operative closing](./Two_Way_Channel_Messages5.svg)